dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 - <xref:System.Windows.WindowStyle.ThreeDBorderWindow>
 - <xref:System.Windows.WindowStyle.ToolWindow>

-The effect of applying a window style is illustrated in the following figure:
+The effect of applying a window style is illustrated in the following image:

 :::image type="content" source="./media/index/window-styles.png" alt-text="Screenshot that shows how WindowStyle affects a window in WPF.":::

-Notice that the figure above doesn't show any noticeable difference between `SingleBorderWindow` and `ThreeDBorderWindow`.
+Notice that the image above doesn't show any noticeable difference between `SingleBorderWindow` and `ThreeDBorderWindow`.
 Back in Windows XP, `ThreeDBorderWindow` did affect how the window was drawn, adding a 3D border to the client area.
 Starting with Windows 7, the differences between the two styles are minimal.

 You can set <xref:System.Windows.Window.WindowStyle%2A> using either XAML markup or code.
 Because it's unlikely to change during the lifetime of a window, you'll most likely configure it using XAML markup.